BOTSWANA 8 Days

 -

-This means that you will have to deal with different luggage allowance than what you are accustomed to with regular airlines.
+This means that you will have to deal with a different luggage allowance than what you are accustomed to with regular airlines.

-If your itinerary states that soft bags are needed, this is because storage space on light aircraft flights is limited and therefore luggage should be soft (e.g. a duffel bag) so they can be squashed and manipulated into a small hold in the plane.
+⚠️ If your itinerary states that soft bags are needed, this is because storage space on light aircraft flights is limited and therefore luggage should be soft (e.g. a duffel bag) so they can be squashed and manipulated into a small hold in the plane.
 Your bag should have no spines, frames or a rigid structure, although one flat side is usually allowed.
 Also, bags should have very small wheels or preferably, none at all.
-Your main bag will be placed in the hold, and you will be holding your carry-on bags (i.e. hand baggage) on your lap for the duration of the flight as the aircraft do not have under-seat storage or overhead lockers for stowing bags.

-Note: Generally total weight allowance of 20kg (44 lbs) per person including hand luggage is allowed.
+⚠️ Note: Generally total weight allowance of 20kg (44 lbs) per person including hand luggage is allowed.

 Watch this video explaining luggage limits.